-The goal of the NMFWRI's assistance on GRGWA projects is to revisit sites for post-treatment monitoring in 5-year intervals.
+From here on out, the goal of the GRGWA/ NMFWRI is that all sites will be revisited for post-treatment monitoring in 5-year intervals.
 It is our intention and expectation that the data collected in these intervals will reflect any significant changes in disturbance and ecological function of the site.